lngng3979/Numerically_Controlled_Oscillators/README.md

 # Numerically_Controlled_Oscillators
 Semester 2024.2 Project

-In this Project , we use Verilog to design NCO , Next step we use OpenLane to Physical Implementation From RTL to GDSII
+In this Project , we use Verilog to design NCO , next step we use OpenLane to Physical Implementation